Best cheap smartwatch for Android 2024

 Why you can trust Android Central

-Your first big decision is whether to choose Wear OS or a secondary option like Fitbit or Garmin OS.
-We appreciate the Galaxy Watch FE and TicWatch series for giving you access to Play Store apps and the ability to respond to notifications on your wrist.
+Your first big decision is whether to choose Wear OS or a secondary option like Fitbit OS or Garmin OS.
+We appreciate the Galaxy Watch FE and TicWatch series for giving you access to Play Store apps and the ability to respond to notifications from your wrist.
 But in exchange, you'll have to charge them every one to two days, while other picks on this list will last a week or more.

 Michael is Android Central's resident expert on wearables and fitness.
 Before joining Android Central, he freelanced for years at Techradar, Wareable, Windows Central, and Digital Trends.
 Channeling his love of running, he established himself as an expert on fitness watches, testing and reviewing models from Garmin, Fitbit, Samsung, Apple, COROS, Polar, Amazfit, Suunto, and more.